mit-pdos/argosy/artifact/README.md

 The logging layer relies on unverified encoders for converting the logging data structures to and from blocks.
-These axioms are then replaced by Haskell implementations during extraction, and those implementations have QuickCheck tests for the properties we assume in Coq.
+These axioms are then replaced by Haskell implementations during extraction, and those implementations have QuickCheck tests for the properties we assume in Coq (see `logging-client/test/LogEncodingSpec.hs` and compare to the correctness property in `Examples.Logging.LogEncoding.block_encoder`).
 We do use nats for simplicity in the Coq representation, so these encoders will fail at runtime if disk addresses overflow a 64-bit integer.

 ## Section 6

-The script that produces the lines of code table at L1177 is provided in the artifact; run `loc.sh <path to argosy src>` to reproduce these numbers.
+The script that produces the lines of code table at L1177 is provided in the artifact; run `loc.sh <path to argosy src>` to reproduce these numbers (you'll need cloc and sqlite3 for this script).
 The LaTeX table was manually constructed from the output, which includes more details for debugging.

 # Source code overview